 9. Wash Often

 You don’t want a pile of dirty diapers sitting around your house for a week for many reasons.
-To protect your diapers - and your nose - try to wash every 3 days at the most.
+To protect your diapers - and your nose - try washing cloth diapers every 3 days at the most.

 10. Exclusively Breastfeeding?
 Less Work For Now!

 Did you know only breastfed baby poo is water soluble?
 It will dissolve in the wash so you don’t need to rinse it out beforehand!